Social Science Research Council: Post-World War II

 The joint SSRC-ACLS committees would accomplish most of their work—field development workshops, conferences, and publications—with funding from the Ford Foundation.
 In 1972 Ford conferred to the two councils the responsibility for managing its centerpiece program, the Foreign Area Fellowship Program (FAFP).
 For the next 30 years, the SSRC and the ACLS would award approximately 3,000 area studies dissertation fellowships and, with funds from other foundations as well, another 2,800 postdoctoral area studies research grants.
 In Kenton Worcester's words: "The cumulative total of awards for field research outside the United States was staggering."

 Annual reports of the SSRC indicate that the area committees had an impressive record of productivity and influence on area studies and the disciplines they encompassed.
 In particular, scholars appeared to appreciate the fertile ground the SSRC/ACLS area committees provided for interdisciplinary scholarship.
 As Korea specialist Bruce Cumings put it: "For decades [these committees] offered a rare venue where one could see what a historian thought of the work of an economist, or what a literary critic thought of behavioralist sociology."
 According to Cumings, the SSRC was particularly appreciated as a meeting ground between traditional social science disciplines and area studies.

 Even when area studies occupied center stage, the SSRC continued to support advanced research on social themes of the day.
 In the 1970s and 1980s, it convened committees addressing such topics as cognitive research, law and social science, international peace and security, states and social structures, the urban underclass, and urban migration.

 The Council's forays into non-area studies were limited, however, by the challenges of the funding environment.
 In the immediate postwar period, the SSRC had benefited from unprecedented federal support of social and domestic programs, as well as increased public attention to social science research.
 But the growing tide of American conservatism, begun in the 1950s, eventually led to a populist backlash against federal funding of social research.
 By the time President Ronald Reagan assumed office, the political atmosphere had soured over the role of the social sciences and public investment in social research.

 Post-Cold War

 The end of the Cold War and the quickening pace of globalization turned the future of area studies into the number one issue for Council management in the concluding years of the 20th century.
 Under the stewardship of four successive presidents—David Featherman (1989–1995), Kenneth Prewitt (1995–1998), Orville Gilbert Brim Jr. (1998–1999), and Craig Calhoun (1999–2012)—the SSRC closed down its area committees in favor of a reorganized international program with thematic, trans-regional, and cross-cultural components.
 According to this vision, the area studies field would be transformed and integrated into traditional social science disciplines—especially, economics, sociology, and political science.
 Emphasis would shift from country and area to theme and context-sensitivity.

-The SSRC's records are stored in the Rockefeller Archive Center, North Tarrytown, New York.
+The SSRC's records are stored at the Rockefeller Archive Center in Sleepy Hollow, New York.